ADF Logo

 Published

 When a pair of attorneys named Morris Dees and Joe Levin founded the Southern Poverty Law Center (SPLC) over 50 years ago, they did so with the stated intention of ensuring equal rights for everyone in America, particularly racial minorities.
-Unfortunately, that claim never came to fruition.
+Unfortunately, the fruit of the SPLC’s work has shown something quite different.

-Today, the SPLC spends its time attacking political opponents, falsely accusing them of bigotry in an attempt to silence them.
+For years, the SPLC has spent its time attacking political opponents, falsely accusing them of bigotry in an attempt to silence them.
 The organization accuses those who do not subscribe to its views of engaging in “hate,” and it uses false accusations to demonize its opponents rather than engaging in civil discourse.
+And now, as a federal grand jury has indicted, donations to the SPLC meant to combat hate groups like the KKK may have ended up funding them instead.

 What is the Southern Poverty Law Center?